konsolas/AAC-Issues/CONTRIBUTING.md

+**Development is paused currently, more information in the discord.** You can and should still report bugs.

 _When creating an issue, please include lots and lots of detail.
 Videos are preferred, screenshots and full console logs at the very minimum.
 The following will also be nessecary:_
 - AAC version
 - ProtocolLib version